pythonarcade/arcade/doc/programming_guide/texture_atlas.rst

     atlas.remove(texture)

 This will make the region free for new textures the next time the atlas rebuilds.
-You can also call :py:meth:`arcade.TextureAtlas.rebuild` directly if you are removing a large quantity of textures, but generally it's enough to let this happen automatically when needed.
+You can also call :py:meth:`arcade.DefaultTextureAtlas.rebuild` directly if you are removing a large quantity of textures, but generally it's enough to let this happen automatically when needed.